cryspen/benchmark-data-extract-transform/README.md

 The benchmark name in the `cargo` benchmarks can be provided as a `/`-separated string where each item represents a key-value pair with the format `key=value`, e.g. `category=ML-KEM/keySize=44/name=PK Validation/platform=neon/api=unpacked`.

+Alternatively, the benchmark name can be provided as a simple string, which will then be set as the value of the `name` key.
+This will only happen if there are no `key=value` pairs found in the benchmark name.
 ## Output data format

 The output will be written to `data-out-path` in a standardized JSON format: